zoealavi/offsetpointbc/README.md

     the square root of the inverse of population density.
-  - From this, we generate a minimum offset (1 to 2 times the average distance, 1 is used in this function) and a maximum offset (3 to 5 times the average distance, 3 is used in this function)
+  - From this, we generate a minimum offset (1 to 2 times the average distance, 1 is used in this function) and a maximum offset (3 to 5 times the average distance, 3 is used in this function).

-- Note: During data preparation, before using this function, consider excluding cases in low population areas.
+- Consider excluding cases in low population areas during point data preparation, before using this function.

+- Code relies on sf package for spatial data manipulation.

 ## Installation